 From clubs and coffee houses, arguably not only philosophy but also a British culture of sociability spread throughout Europe via travel and treatises, consumption and commerce, debate and dissent.
 Yet how much, where, and in which ways, did British sociability actually influence sociable practices in the rest of Europe?
 How did it affect cultural practices throughout Europe, sociable rituals or even local customs?
 How did sociable meetings between individual travelers or groups of travelers with their sociable hosts actually proceed, and which encounters proved to be meaningful or influential in the long run?
 The papers held at this conference (Alfried Krupp Wissenschaftskolleg Greifswald, 31 May to 1 June 2018) will be published in 2020.
 For further information, please contact Mascha Hansen.

 "The DIGITENS project aims to produce an authoritative digital encyclopaedia of enlightenment sociability in Britain, which brings together international scholars from different disciplines to create an online encyclopaedia of eighteenth-century sociability in Britain" (Valérie Capdeville).
-For more information, go to the DIGITENS homepage:
+For more information, find us on Youtube or go to the DIGITENS homepage: DIGITENS

 We are members of a Research Group founded in 2017 called "GIS SOCIABILITÉS" that currently includes six international universities and the Musée Cognacq-Jay.
 Together, we aim to study European and North American varities and the cultural transfers of models of sociability throughout the long eighteenth century.
 DIGITENS is one of our projects, as are conferences and talks in various locations.
 The directors of the GIS are Prof. Dr. Annick Cossic (UBO Brest) and Dr Valérie Capdeville (Paris XIII).